christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Allah and Muhammad the red-headed warlord then became parodies of Attila the Hun [^39] and his uncle Ruglia waging war against Rome (Edom) because they wanted the Arabs to attack eastern Rome.

-So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea, and who were students of Rabbi Akiva, basically just cut-and-pasted from one of the Bosphoran/Adiabene  imperial cults of the time, which was basically Yazidism, and created Islam as a warrior morality to weaponize the Arabs to attack R1a Scythians.
+So, J2/J1 Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea, and who were students of Rabbi Akiva, basically just cut-and-pasted from one of the Bosphoran/Adiabene imperial cults of the time, which was basically Yazidism, and created Islam as a warrior morality to weaponize the Arabs to attack R1a Scythians.

+The concept of Jihad (struggle) is the exact inverse of Christianity's "turn the other cheek".
+Where Christianity pacified the Western subjects, Islam militarized the Eastern subjects, directing their aggression outward against the remaining Scythian-Aryan elite.

 The Arab conquests were not a spontaneous eruption from the desert.
 They were a meticulously planned J2 coup d'état against both the Byzantine and Sassanid empires from within, using a new religion as the unifying ideology for the multi-ethnic slave-soldier armies.
 The ultimate goal was the complete erasure of the Dragon King bloodline and its replacement with a manageable, slave-soldier population.
 The Arab conquests swept across the Middle East and North Africa, carrying out the systematic genocide and replacement of the remaining R1a-V88 Berber and R1a-Z93 Parthian/Sassanid elites.
 The religion of Islam provided the perfect ideological justification: submission to a single, abstract God whose earthly stewards were the ulama (the J2 priestly class).
 The Caliphate was the new Flavian dynasty, ruling a restored universal empire from Baghdad, with Islam as its Christianity and the Arabs as its Germanic legions.